HF 5093

 Some of the risks may include:

 • Bleeding: Bleeding can happen when the CVAD is placed.
-There is often a small amount of bleeding that should stop by itself.
+There is often a small amount of bleeding that will stop by itself.

 • Blocking: Blood clots may start to form in the catheter.
-Regular flushing of the CVAD should keep the clots from blocking the tube.
-If the CVAD becomes blocked, it must be cleaned out by your health care provider.
+Regular flushing of the CVAD generally keep the clots from blocking the tube.
+If the CVAD becomes blocked, contact your provider.

 • Infection: Any tube going into the body can make it easier for germs from the skin to get into the bloodstream.
-A strict sterile protocol (procedure) is followed when inserting the CVAD.
-This is followed by strict care in cleaning and bandaging.
+A sterile procedure is followed when inserting the CVAD.
+This is followed by sterile cleaning and dressing changes.

 CVAD Dressing